shraddhaguptawork/monkey-qr-cypress/README.md

 COMMANDS

-    To run all the test: npm run cy:run
+    To run all the test- npm run cy:run
-    To open cypress: npm run cy:open
+    To open cypress- npm run cy:open

 TESTCASES DESC